Finding a large dog when you have allergies can be challenging!

 As such, we will encourage you to provide the Samoyed with intelligent dog toys so that the dog can be kept busy while you can’t tend to them.

-It’s important to note that Samoyed shed—a lot.
-However, they have low levels of dander which is what makes them hypoallergenic.
+It’s important to note that Samoyed shed—a lot!
+However, they have low levels of dander which is why Samoyeds are hypoallergenic dogs.

-Many people recognize Afghan Hounds’ long and silky hair.
+Afghan Hounds are low-shedding dogs with long and silky hair.

 Although beautiful and unique, the Afghan Hound is not for everybody.
 Busy people will struggle to find the time to exercise and groom an Afghan Hound.
 They can grow up to 27 inches while weighing at 65 pounds.